 The Architecture of a Rock-Solid Real Estate Contract

 It’s not just another stack of mind-numbing paperwork: A real estate contract spells out all the details for one of the biggest purchases of your life.
-It contains the purchase price, closing date and details, any contingencies, and so many more critical details.
+It contains the purchase price, closing date and details, any contingencies, and other critical information.

 Find a top real estate agent near you